PauFlorenti/Sogas/README.md

     - [x] Print each different level in a color: Grey, Blue, Green, Yellow, Red, Red
     - [ ] Use logger to handle errors and fatals
     - [x] Create own assert function.
+    - [ ] Assertion messages should accept variables to the message.

 - [ ] Support multiple OS.
 Maybe own code instead of GLFW
     - [ ] Windows